Rebilly/rebilly-js-sdk/docs/reference/rebilly-errors.md

 The JS SDK returns custom error types based on the HTTP code when available or an internal condition like timeouts and manual cancellation.

 ## Importing
-You can import the error object into your project to access the different types of errors returned by the library..
+You can import the error object into your project to access the different types of errors returned by the library.
 ```js
 import {RebillyErrors} from 'rebilly-js-sdk';
 ```